• Soundtracks

 The Lost Angelic Chronicles of Frane: Dragons’ Odyssey Soundtrack, Jordan Steven, 2011

-With the rise of mobile gaming, one of the most popular genres of the 16-bit era made its triumphant return: 2d JRPGs.
-Given that these games often came with amazingly varied and ambitious soundtracks, the resurgence of these sorts of games heralded good news for game music fans.
-One of the best retro-styled JRPG scores of the new millennium turned out to be The Lost Angelic Chronicles of Frane: Dragons’ Odyssey.
+With the rise of mobile gaming, one of the 16-bit era’s most beloved genres made a triumphant return: the 2D JRPG.
+Given how varied and ambitious those earlier scores so often were, the resurgence of this kind of game was good news for soundtrack fans.
+One of the finest retro-styled JRPG scores of the new millennium turned out to be The Lost Angelic Chronicles of Frane: Dragons’ Odyssey.

-Intriguingly enough, there’s not a huge amount of information on the game out there.
-Dragons’ Odyssey is the localised version of a Japanese mobile RPG called Lost Memory of Angel Story Frane 3.
-A PC version was released on Gamersgate (which is not available anymore at the time of writing in 2018) and a planned Steam release never materialised.
-The available screenshots suggest a fairly generic product but give no indication of whether Dragons’ Odyssey featured strong gameplay or not.
+Intriguingly, there is not a huge amount of information available on the game itself.
+Dragons’ Odyssey is the localised version of a Japanese mobile RPG titled Lost Memory of Angel Story Frane 3.
+A PC version briefly appeared on GamersGate, though it is no longer available, and a planned Steam release never materialised.
+The surviving screenshots suggest a fairly generic product and reveal little about whether Dragons’ Odyssey offered especially strong gameplay.

 The Lost Angelic Chronicles of Frane: Dragons' Odyssey Soundtrack

-Looking at any of the numerous location tracks on the The Lost Angelic Chronicles of Frane: Dragons’ Odyssey soundtrack proves Aguirre’s gift for beautiful melodies.
-Be it “Snow Angels”’ unexpected acoustic guitar lead against heavy strings and melancholy woodwind, “On the Upside!”’s bouncy pop influence that recalls Hiroki Kikuta’s Secret of Mana or the pastoral beauty of “When the Sun Shines” and “When the Birds Sing”, all these cues charm with their colorful and warm tunes.
-And Aguirre easily slips into less contemplative styles to fittingly underscore some of the game’s locations: there’s the requisite excursion into big band jazz for “Lucky Seven”, the crunchy hard rock of “Fired Up!” that turns out to be a perfect fit for its arid desert location, and the awe-inspiring, yet hushed orchestrations of “Sanctum Sanctorum” that support some quirky melody progressions to evoke the required ethereal atmosphere.
+Any number of the soundtrack’s location themes demonstrate Aguirre’s gift for melody.
+Whether it is the unexpected acoustic-guitar lead of “Snow Angels” set against heavy strings and melancholy woodwinds, the bouncy pop influence of “On the Upside!” with its echoes of Hiroki Kikuta’s Secret of Mana, or the pastoral beauty of “When the Sun Shines” and “When the Birds Sing”, these cues consistently charm through their colourful, warmly shaped tunes.
+Aguirre is equally comfortable slipping into more overtly stylised writing when a setting demands it: there is the requisite excursion into big-band jazz on “Lucky Seven”, the crunchy hard rock of “Fired Up!” – a perfect fit for an arid desert locale – and the hushed but awe-inspiring orchestral writing of “Sanctum Sanctorum”, whose slightly quirky melodic turns evoke the necessary ethereal atmosphere.

 The Lost Angelic Chronicles of Frane: Dragons' Odyssey Soundtrack